 Stir it up and add the truffle oil, salt and half the grated Parmesan.
 Combine the half & half and egg, and fold into the macaroni & cheese.

-We like to use a big ice cream scoop to portion the cupcakes into muffin tins, it makes life a little easier (and cleaner).
+Coat eighteen cups of two 12-cup muffin tins with cooking spray.
+We like to use a big ice cream scoop to portion the cupcakes into the muffin tins, it makes life a little easier (and cleaner).
 Top each cupcake with crushed stuffing or breadcrumbs and the remaining Parmesan.
 Pop into the preheated oven and bake till golden and bubbly.
 If you want the cupcakes to retain their shape, cool for about 15 minutes before removing.

 Obviously these cupcakes are ready to eat straight out of the oven, but they also make a great grab and go snack (cold mac & cheese is really good), or a perfect make ahead for the week when you need something to throw in your or the kids lunch box.
 AND…While this recipe is perfect as written, who are we to leave well enough alone?
 This recipe is the ideal base for creating your own dream dish: